annu1503/tml26-assignment-3-atml_team018/README.md

-# Adversarial Robustness — TML 2026, Assignment 3
+# Adversarial ML: Robustness TML 2026, Assignment 3

 Trains a robust image classifier (ResNet-18) using **PGD adversarial training** to defend against adversarial attacks, as part of the Trustworthy Machine Learning 2026 course (CISPA).